fiatconnect/specification/fiatconnect-api.md

 If the `fiatAccountId` used to initiate the transfer in has a Fiat Account schema that was denoted in the initial `/quote/in` response as requiring user action, the response body MUST contain a `userActionDetails` object containing the details required for the user to complete the desired action in order to send fiat funds to the provider.
 The `userActionDetails` object returned MUST be one of the schemas specified in `TransferInUserActionDetailsEnum`, and correspond to the
-`TransferInUserActionTypeEnum` value specified for the Fiat Account schema used for this transfer.
+`TransferInUserActionDetailsEnum` value specified for the Fiat Account schema used for this transfer.
 If the `fiatAccountId` selected for this transfer does not have a
 Fiat Account schema that was specified as requiring user action in the initial `/quote/in` response associated with the given `quoteId`, the response body
 MUST NOT contain a `userActionDetails` field.